 "Another prominent theme of the research is that locally based groups and organisations are struggling with resources.
 Funding is an ongoing problem and the volunteer pipeline for many is drying up (exacerbated by COVID-19).
 A sense of frustration was generally expressed - given that there is a clear and growing need for services and support, more people could be reached if more resources were available.
-Organisations want to do more and what they do is valued by those accessing it - but further development is being stymied by a lack of Charities are struggling to survive, let alone thrive capacity.
+Organisations want to do more and what they do is valued by those accessing it - but further development is being stymied by a lack of capacity.
 Innovation in the type of funding being offered should also be considered - more focus on core as opposed to (or in addition to) project funding could permit organisations to more creatively deploy their resources and contribute to longer-term financial sustainability."